Qraft

 The main reasons QR codes appear to stop working:

-• URL shortener discontinued: If a shortener like bit.ly was used, service termination or link deactivation breaks the connection
+• URL shortener discontinued: If shorteners like bit.ly or goo.gl were used, service termination breaks the connection.
+Google's goo.gl was fully discontinued in August 2025

 • Dynamic QR code subscription ended: Dynamic QR codes from paid plans stop redirecting when the subscription expires